Annie Sprinkle: Life and career

 Annie Sprinkle is known as the "prostitute and porn star turned sex educator and artist."
-Her best known theater and performance art piece is her Public Cervix Announcement, in which she invites the audience to "celebrate the female body" by viewing her cervix with a speculum and flashlight.
+Her best known theater and performance art piece is her Public Cervix Announcement, in which she invites the audience to view her cervix with a speculum and flashlight.
 She also performed The Legend of the Ancient Sacred Prostitute, in which she did a "sex magic" masturbation ritual on stage.
 She has toured one-woman shows internationally for 17 years, some of which were titled Post Porn Modernist, Annie Sprinkle's Herstory of Porn, and Hardcore from the Heart.
 She then performed two-woman shows with Beth Stephens titled Exposed; Experiments in Love, Sex, Death and Art, Dirty Sex Ecology, Earthly: An Ecosex Bootcamp, and Ecosex Walking Tour.

 Her work and publications, spanning over five decades, are studied in courses at numerous universities, in theater history, women's studies, performance studies, LGBTQ studies and film studies courses.
 Through The New School of Erotic Touch, she has released several video classes, including Female Genital Massage and Amazing World of Orgasm.
 Her most popular lecture was called "My Life and Work as a Feminist Porn Activist, Radical Sex Educator, and Ecosexual".
 She has also presented dozens of "Free Sidewalk Sex Clinics", offering free sex education to the public in public space.

 Sprinkle's work has always been about sexuality, with a political, spiritual and artistic bent.
 In December 2005, she committed to doing a seven year long art project about love with her art collaborator and eventual wife, Beth Stephens.
 They called this their Love Art Laboratory.
 Part of their project was to do an experimental art wedding each year, and each year had a different theme and color.
 The seven-year structure was adapted to their project by invitation of artist Linda M. Montano.
 Sprinkle and Stephens have done twenty-one art weddings, eighteen with ecosexual themes.
 They married the Earth, Sky, Sea, Moon, Appalachian Mountains, the Sun, and other non-human entities in nine different countries including at Montreal's Edgy Women Festival in 2011.

 She was featured in Maya Gallus's 1997 documentary film Erotica: A Journey Into Female Sexuality.

 Sprinkle and her partner Beth Stephens became pioneers of ecosexuality, a kind of earth-loving sexual identity, which states, "The Earth is our lover".
 Their Ecosex Manifesto proclaims that anyone can identify as an ecosexual along with being "GLBTQI, heterosexual, asexual, and/or Other."